Clinical Psychology Internship

 NOTE: Once an individual has matched to this program, LSU Health Shreveport will conduct a criminal record check (CORI), as required by Louisiana Law.
 In additional we require driving record checks of all employees.
 A final match is contingent upon the successful completion of the CORI.
 Typically, select applicants participate in a series of interviews with program faculty, usually conducted on one of three days in January, along with other applicants.
 This format allows applicants the opportunity to meet several faculty, current and former interns, and clarify their understanding of the program model and requirements.

-Applications must be received on or before November 1, 2021.
-As a member of the Association for Psychology Postdoctoral and Internship Centers (APPIC) and in accordance with its policies, our application constitutes the AAPI Online Form.
+Applications must be received on or before November 15, 2021.
+Our application constitutes the AAPI Online Form.
 We require 2 letters of recommendation in addition to the letter from the training director of your program which is included in the AAPI Online Form.

 Interviews are by invitation only.
 In order to be considered for an interview, your completed application must be received by November 15, 2021.
-Interviews and tours will be conducted in January, 2022.
 Invitations for interviews will be sent before December 15.
 Please do not call before December 15th.
+Interviews will be conducted in early January, 2022.

 Requirements for Selection